 2. Define Goals and Objectives

-- Engage with customers that include conversations, getting them to click on your links in your tweet
+- Engagement with customers that include conversations, getting them to click on your links in your tweet

 Let’s take a look at a S.M.A.R.T. goal for Twitter: